Facts & Helpful Links

-- Galveston Island is home to the University of Texas Medical Branch and Texas A&M University at Galveston.
+- Galveston Island is home to the University of Texas Medical Branch, Texas A&M University at Galveston and Galveston College.

 - Galveston Island is home to three National Historic Landmarks including the Tall Ship Elissa, East End, and The Strand and has approximately 1,500 historic buildings on the National Register of Historic Places.